Best Android smartwatch 2025

 The Fitbit Versa 4 offers a lot of the same tricks as the Sense 2: It has the same display, built-in GPS, HR sensors, mic and speaker, Google apps, Fitbit Premium trial, etc. It also misses out on Fitbit's fancier sensors, so you're downgrading to focus mainly on heart rate and sleep stats.
 But despite our reviewer's valid frustrations — it has the same smarts downgrades as the Sense 2 — this is still a solid option if affordability is your first concern.

-What is the best smartwatch for an Android user?
+What brand makes the best Android smartwatches?

 Why you can trust Android Central